ChessMax/awesome-programming-languages/README.md

 - [Berry](https://github.com/berry-lang/berry) - A ultra-lightweight embedded scripting language optimized for microcontrollers.
 - [Bhl](https://github.com/bitdotgames/bhl) - BeHavior Language is a strictly typed programming language specifically tailored for gameplay logic scripting.
 - [Bite](https://github.com/Maximilian-Winter/Bite-Programming-Language) - Bite is a dynamically typed, object oriented programming language.
 Dynamically typed, because the type of the content of a variable can change during runtime of the program.
 Object-oriented, because you can define classes to encapsulate your code and data.
 Bite uses modules, classes and functions to separate code.
+- [Blade](https://github.com/blade-lang/blade) - Blade is a simple, clean, and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals.
+It has a very small syntax set with a very low learning curve.
+Blade improves upon the best features of JavaScript, Python, and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.
 - [Blech](https://github.com/boschresearch/blech) - Blech is a language for developing reactive, real-time critical embedded software.
 - [BlitzMax](https://blitzmax.org/) - BlitzMax is a fast cross-platform, open-source programming language.
 - [Blue](https://github.com/BlueTechnologies/Blue) - The Blue Programming Language, A powerful, V E R Y Easy to use language, that can compile to eight of your favourite languages.
 A compiled, dynamically typed, object oriented programming language.
 Coming in at only 30 keywords, this is an easy to use language with unseen compiler speed.
 Blue is extremely powerful thanks to it's small, compact, file size.
 It was written in only 3200 lines of Haxe code.